-6.4 Powerstroke Years To Avoid
+6.4 Powerstroke Years To Avoid and Why

-The 6.4L Powerstroke engine from Ford was a powerful and reliable engine, but it did not stay in production for long.
+The 6.4L Powerstroke engine from Ford was powerful and reliable, but it did not stay in production for long.
 Despite its competitive edge over other engines of the same class, this model still had some common issues that all engines face throughout their lifespan.
 Of the years released by Ford between 2008 and 2010, one year stands out as being particularly troublesome due to specific problems associated with it.

 Which 6.4 Powerstroke Years To Avoid?